alexwigforss/Coordipy/README.md

 This project is released under the MIT License.

 You are free to:
--View and learn from the code,
+- View and learn from the code,
--Fork or modify it for educational purposes,
+- Fork or modify it for educational purposes,
--Submit issues or suggestions.
+- Submit issues or suggestions.

-📈 Roadmap (Optional)
+📈 Roadmap
- -Optimization
+ - Optimization

- -Gameplay prototypes
+ - Gameplay prototypes
   Pc / Android / Webb

- -Public demo
+ - Public demo

- -Migrating concept to godot engine for commercial version
+ - Migrating concept to godot engine for commercial version

 🙋 Want to Collaborate?
 Feel free to open an issue or send a message if you're:

--A developer interested in contributing,
+- A developer interested in contributing,
--An artist/designer with complementary skills,
+- An artist/designer with complementary skills,
--Or someone curious about the project and its future.
+- Or someone curious about the project and its future.